kyladawon/recipe_review_research/README.md

 1. **Interactions**: This DataFrame (731,927 rows) describes how people _interacted_ with each recipe.
-The columns included in this DataFrame are the user_id, recipe_id, date, rating, and review.
+The columns included in this DataFrame are the user_id, recipe_id, date, rating, and review (a series of reviews people gave for the recipes).
 2. **Recipes**: This DataFrame (83,782) contains important information about what is included in the recipes and how to make them.
 Some examples of the columns in this DataFrame include tags, nutrition, n_steps (the number of steps in